What Is a Trend?

 How is a trend different from a range?

 A trend shows a clear direction with consecutive higher highs/lows or lower highs/lows.
-A range shows no directional impulse — price oscillates horizontally between support and resistance.
+A range shows no directional impulse -- price oscillates horizontally between support and resistance.
+The transition between trend and range is not always sharp; there are gray zones where structure is unclear.
+In those situations, waiting is the best strategy.

 How long does a trend last?